 Sandbox games are a different kind of fun.
-Instead of focusing on linear game play mechanics and level design, sandbox games allow you to make your own fun.
-It’s often mistaken for open world games but there is an actual, if subtle difference.
-We have a list for open world games here, so here is a list for the best sandbox games for Android as well.
+Instead of focusing on linear gameplay mechanics and level design, sandbox games allow you to make your own fun.
+It’s often mistaken for open-world games, but there is an actual, if subtle, difference.
+In any case, sandbox games let players be creative while also still giving them goals to accomplish.
+We have a list for open-world games here, so here is a list of the best sandbox games for Android as well.

 Sandbox vs open world

 The sandbox and open world genres are often mistaken for one another, and some even believe the two are interchangeable.
 That is actually not true.
 Open world games have a slew of mechanics, with the one constant being an open world where players can explore.
 Generally speaking, open-world games can be linear or non-linear in terms of progression as long as the player can explore the world whenever they want, it’s an open-world game.